indradb/indradb/README.md

 If the sled directory does not exist, it will be created.

 **NOTE:** The sled datastore is not production-ready yet. sled itself is pre-1.0, and makes no guarantees about on-disk format stability.
 Upgrading IndraDB may require you to [manually migrate the sled datastore.](https://docs.rs/sled/0.34.6/sled/struct.Db.html#method.export) Additionally, there is a [standing issue](https://github.com/indradb/indradb/issues/98) that prevents the sled datastore from having the same level of safety as the RocksDB datastore.

+### Postgres, etc.

+It's possible to develop other datastores implementations in separate crates, since the IndraDB exposes the necessary traits to implement.
+For an example of this, see the [postgres datastore.](https://github.com/indradb/postgres)

+**NOTE:** The postgres datastore only works on older (pre-1.0) versions of IndraDB.

 ## Testing